Guccifer808/shadecli/README.md

 ## How It Works

-The shadecli tool takes a base color and generates 10 shades, ranging from lighter to darker.
+The `shadecli` tool takes a base color and generates 10 shades, ranging from lighter to darker.
 It updates your Tailwind config file to include these shades, merging them with any existing color configurations.
-If a tailwind.config.js file exists, shadecli creates a backup of the original file (named tailwind.config.js.bak) before making changes.
+If a tailwind.config.js file exists, `shadecli` creates a backup of the original file (named tailwind.config.js.bak) before making changes.

 ## Contributing

-We welcome contributions to shadecli!
+We welcome contributions to `shadecli`!
 If you'd like to contribute, please fork the repository and create a pull request.

 ## License